lee-dohm/kangaruby/README.md

 This describes two participants, [Alice and Bob](http://en.wikipedia.org/wiki/Alice_and_Bob), and two actions, one from Alice to Bob and the other from Bob to Alice.

+TODO: Add image link

+For a full description of the KangaRuby language, see the [language documentation](documentation/Language.md).

 ## Development

 To see what has changed in recent versions of KangaRuby, see the [CHANGELOG](CHANGELOG.md).